berkley4/ungoogled-chromium-debian/.github/README.md

 - Extra bromite patches, which include the following clang options :-
     - -fwrapv - disables unsafe optimisations (see [here](https://gitlab.e.foundation/e/apps/browser/-/blob/master/build/patches/Enable-fwrapv-in-Clang-for-non-UBSan-builds.patch)).
     - -ftrivial-auto-var-init=zero - improves security (see [here](https://lists.llvm.org/pipermail/cfe-dev/2020-April/065221.html))
+- An example policy file is included in the repo (can be edited and enabled at build time)

 ___Other features___